docknetwork/crypto/README.md

 3. [Dynamic accumulators, both positive and universal](./vb_accumulator).
 Based on the paper [Dynamic Universal Accumulator with Batch Update over Bilinear Groups](https://eprint.iacr.org/2020/777)
 4. [Proof system](./proof_system) that combines above primitives for use cases like prove knowledge of a BBS+ signature and the corresponding messages and the (non)membership of a certain message in the accumulator.
 5. [Verifiable encryption](./saver) using [SAVER](https://eprint.iacr.org/2019/1270) paper.
 This is PoC implementation.
+6. [Compression and amortization of Sigma protocols](./compressed_sigma).
+This is PoC implementation.

 ## Build